MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ---
 title: Tutorial:Set data alerts in the Power BI service
-description: Learn to set alerts to notify you when data in your dashboards changes beyond limits you set in Microsoft Power BI service.
+description: In this tutorial you'll learn to set alerts to notify you when data in your dashboards changes beyond limits you set in Microsoft Power BI service.
 author: mihart
 manager: kvivek
 ms.reviewer: ''